Skip to main content

 Cilium eBPF Packet Path

-In Pod-to-Pod communication, eBPF programs attached to veth pairs (lxc) completely bypass iptables.
-The diagram below shows the direct communication path between endpoints.
+In Pod-to-Pod communication, eBPF programs are attached to veth pairs (lxc), completely bypassing iptables.
+The diagram below shows the direct communication path between Endpoints.

 Cilium eBPF Endpoint-to-Endpoint Source: Cilium - Life of a Packet